PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 unconsumed lowerer locals, and preserve both outer boundaries.
 Run affected and standard gates sequentially, then commit and push only.
 Never create, update, or reopen a pull request.

+## Late affine/Concat composite implementation checkpoint

+The characterized two-stage owner is now implemented in `passes/late_affine_concat_orchestration.py`.
+It forwards the shared model and LayoutState to indexed Conv Mul/Add-affine folding with the original fixed `enable_conv_add_only_fold=True` policy, then forwards the exact shared `ModelIRPassContext` to the existing late Concat/layout composite.
+It returns the affine mapping and the complete nested Concat tuple unchanged and in the original order.

+The lowerer replaces only the two unconsumed observation locals with `_late_affine_concat_results`.
+The `cleanup.late.ndhwc_cost_volume` phase record remains the immediate predecessor; the optional elementwise-fanout guard remains the immediate successor.
+Independent affine routes, compatibility wrappers, child owners, graph mutation behavior, and the 128-ID/128-owner phase store remain unchanged.

+Sequential core-only `uv` validation passed: focused 3, complete affected 378, terminal-layout/efficiency 92, core 55, result contracts 196,
+phase-store 2, and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Owner-aware structural coverage and runtime callback injection prove exact order, state identity, fixed policy, nested schema, outer boundaries, and raw result identity.
+No test is failing and no new production issue is known.
+No real-model conversion was repeated for this ownership-only move.

+At resume, rerun the read-only inventory of remaining unconsumed lowerer results.
+Characterize the next smallest source-adjacent, semantically closed cluster before changing production, and keep all validation sequential and single-process under `uv`.
+Commit and push each completed checkpoint.
+A pull request may be created only when the user explicitly requests it at that time.